rpearce/ramda.guide/src/book/how-to-use-this-guide.md

 This guide's content consists of chapters grouped into related sections.
 Each section has a theme that is based on the data we use as examples.

-Here are some example data we will work with:
+Here are some example data we'll work with:

 * Weather
 * The International Space Station's location